norn93/granite-cam/README.md

 6. Validate on the validation set

 ## TODO
-* Insert an image for each step of the plan
-* Link this to Ashwin
+* Confirm understanding with Ashwin